zhyd1997/Eorg-Server/README.md

 ![GitHub](https://img.shields.io/github/license/zhyd1997/Eorg-Server)

-The project is using [express application generator](http://expressjs.com/en/starter/generator.html)
+This is the backend of [Eorg](https://github.com/zhyd1997/Eorg).

+## Before start

-Your machine must have installed [TeXLive](https://www.tug.org/texlive/) to support for compiling `.tex` files.
+1. Your machine must have installed [TeXLive](https://www.tug.org/texlive/) to support for compiling `.tex` files. (except for you don't want to integrate with FE.)

-Before start, add a `.env` file in project root.
+2. Add a `.env` file in the project root path.

 ```env
 	NODE_ENV=development | production